seriallos/commandstar/README.md

 like apache or nginx in front of node.
 You *can* run server.coffee as root to use port 80 but it's not recommended.

+**maxRecentChatMessages**

+Number of chat messages to keep (default 100)

+Setting this too high can vastly increase initial page load time and bloat memory usage.

 **starbound**

 Paths for assets, executables, and whatnot.